 “The early data shows just how effective this year’s flu vaccine is.
 There is still a lot of influenza A and H1N1 circulating so it’s best to get vaccinated to protect your family."

 BC Children’s offers both pediatric (including nasal spray) and adult flu vaccines along with all publicly-funded immunizations at no cost to patients and visitors.
-They can drop-in or pre-book an appointment.
+They can pre-book an appointment.

 Dates: Flu shots available now to March 2019.
 All other publicly funded immunizations are available year-round.